 That's because the opposites of the number is the negative number of that number. but 0 is neither positive nor negative. so the opposite of 0 is 0.

-Consequently, what is the opposite of 0 in math?The opposite of zero is negative zero.
+Continuing on this line, what is the opposite of 0 in math?The opposite of zero is negative zero.
 Zero cannot have an opposite because it cannot be positive or negative.

-With that knowledge in mind, what is the opposite word of zero?What is the opposite of zero?
+Given this, what is the opposite word of zero?What is the opposite of zero?

-In the same vein is infinity the opposite of zero?In other words, ∞ is an undefined symbol.
+In the same manner is infinity the opposite of zero?In other words, ∞ is an undefined symbol.
 If you're using the projectively extended real line or the Riemann sphere, then the reciprocal of zero is infinity, and the reciprocal of infinity is zero.
 In other words, 1/0=∞ and 1/∞=0.
 (Note that the reciprocal of infinity is exactly zero, not infinitesimal.

 Do you have your own answer or clarification?